MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/diskspd-overview.md

 ## Specify key parameters

 Well, that was simple right?
-Unfortunately, there is more to it than that.
+Unfortunately, there's more to it than that.
 Let’s unpack what we did.
 First, there are various parameters that you can tinker with and it can get specific.
 However, we used the following set of baseline parameters:

 > [!NOTE]
 > DISKSPD parameters are case sensitive.